Sauteed Broccoli with Feta

 Broccoli with Feta

-1. I used Bulgarian-style feta for this recipe, but you can use any you have on hand.
+1. I used Bulgarian-style feta for this recipe, but you can use any cheese you have on hand, such as goat cheese or Parmigiano Reggiano.

 3. If you don’t like 🥦 broccoli you can certainly make this recipe with cauliflower, or use the same method to saute asparagus, 🫛 snap peas, or green beans.